carslen/avp-demo/README.md

 ### avp-demo3

-Same Helm chart then _avp-demo2_, but this time `values.yaml` is empty.
+Same Helm chart as _avp-demo2_, but this time `values.yaml` is empty.
 Changes are provided in `apps/argo-helm3.yaml` as inline Helm values.

 ### avp-demo4

-Once again the same Helm chart, but simulating environment specific settings using `values-demo.yaml`.
+Once again the same Helm chart, with an empty default `values.yaml` file but simulating environment specific settings using `values-demo.yaml`.

 ## ArgoCD Applications